nairod2000/Monty-Carlo-Craps/README.md

 # Monty-Carlo-Craps
 ### What is a Monty Carlo Simulation?
-A simulation to aquire the probability of getting a result in an activity or game by running it many times and comparing all results.
+A simulation to aquire the probability of getting a result in an activity or game by running it many times.
+Then, the occurrence of the desired result is compared the total number of times it was run.

 ### This Game
 This program is a Monty Carlo simulation of the game of craps.